 It’s easy to forget that our lives are getting longer.
 The average life expectancy when I was born in the 1950’s was 65: now men can expect to live to 78 and women a further four years, to 82.
 And most deaths come at the end of a long life: they may be sad, they may come after illness, but they’re not unexpected.
 Bob’s death at the age of just 60 wasn’t like that.

 Bob was one of those people who crammed a lot of living into his time.
-He was a walker, who’d climbed almost half of our 282 Munros; he played golf, he played tennis, he cycled, he coached his ‘wee mincers’ at football (Bob’s word for anything that was less than perfect was ‘mince’), he was a craftsman who could turn a tree into a bookcase, and of course he was a loving husband to Marion and an inspiring father to Laura and Liam, both of whom have inherited his unique combination of artistic, intellectual and practical skills.
+He was a walker, who’d climbed almost half of our 282 Munros; he played golf, he played tennis, he cycled, he coached his ‘wee mincers’ at football (Bob’s word for anything that was less than perfect was ‘mince’), he was a craftsman who could turn a tree into a bookcase, and of course he was a loving husband to Marion and an inspiring father to Laura and Liam, both of whom of artistic, intellectual and practical skills.

 Bob loved his life, he loved his work, and he wasn’t planning to go any time soon: he had everything to look forward to when he suffered a fatal heart attack while playing his regular Tuesday evening game of Squash at the end of September.
 It hardly needs saying that his tragic death came as a terrible shock, not only to his family but to his hundreds of colleagues and friends who packed Seafield Crematorium so densely that they were standing three deep both behind the catafalque and in the waiting room.